skzhou3/MyGenome/README.md

 *Pyricularia oryzae*, now known as *Magnaporthe oryzae* (2002), causes rice blast and is a major plant pathogen infecting rice and other cereal crops such as wheat, rye, and barley. *P. oryzae* was sampled from host plant *Paspalum distichum* and sequenced with the ILLUMINA NovaSeq X platform.

 ## Sequence quality assessment
-*Upload and assess the quality of the forward and reverse sequences.
-Trim if adaptor content is above 5%.*
+*Assess the quality of the forward and reverse sequences.
+Trim if adaptor content is above 5%.
+Also, note that the following commands are run on the virtual machine.*
 1. Run both forward and reverse sequences through FastQC for quality assessment.
 ```
 fastqc Pd8825_1.fq.gz